pecherczyk/ffmpeg/README.md

 # ffmpeg
-Bash scripts to converts video files
+Bash scripts to convert video files in loop